-New services for health technology are being developed at Kuopio University Hospital.
+New services for health technology companies are being developed at Kuopio University Hospital.

 Kuopio University Hospital (KUH) is now providing Living Lab services, which companies developing future health technology solutions can use to test their products and services in an authentic hospital environment.
 Our services focus on four areas:

-- we collaborate with companies during the development process for health technology innovations, such as mobile applications
+- we collaborate with companies during the development process for health technology innovations

-- we conduct test runs for products and solutions during their development
+- we conduct test runs for products and solutions during their development phase

 Test runs are made under professional supervision so that patient safety is not compromised.
-At KUH, companies can deal directly with two project coordinators, who are involved in test runs.
-Companies get valuable information of the usability of their solutions and the Kuopio University Hospital District Municipal Federation has an opportunity to use the latest services, which may improve cost-effectiveness.
+At KUH, companies can deal directly with project coordinator, who is involved in test runs.
+Companies get valuable information of the usability of their solutions and the Kuopio University Hospital District Municipal Federation has an opportunity to use the latest services, which may improve cost-effectiveness or quality of treatment.

-Living Lab is part of the KUH and City of Kuopio health technology project.
+Living Lab services are provided by KUH, City of Kuopio and Savonia University of Applied Sciences.
 The aim is to boost innovation, also within the hospital, and promote the development and commercialisation of innovations.
-At the same time, Living Lab promotes collaboration between specialised and primary health care.
-A key component of this project is to facilitate access to international markets for local companies.
+At the same time, Living Lab promotes collaboration between specialised health care, primary health care and end users.
+A key component of these services is to facilitate access to international markets for local companies.